Graduation Requirements

 Total Credits 22 credits 26 credits 26 credits

-The additional English Language Arts credit may be selected from one full credit (or a combination of two half-credits), subject to prerequisites, from the following courses:
+The additional English Language Arts credit may be selected from one full-credit course or a combination of two half-credit courses from different courses, subject to prerequisite requirements, from the following courses:

 • English IV